fragaLY/blog/hapi-fhir-jpaserver/HAPI-FHIR-JPASERVER.md

 ------------------------------------------------------------------------------------------------------------------------

 <h6>BONUS: HA HEY, THIS IS A PRIVATE RESIDENCE MAN.</h6>
+Suggestions for improvements:

-  The final fight is migration from Postgres 13.3 to [Postgres 14.1](https://www.postgresql.org/docs/14/release-14-1.html) due to having a lot of performance tunings, such as:
+  The final fight could be the migration from Postgres 13.3 to [Postgres 14.1](https://www.postgresql.org/docs/14/release-14-1.html) due to having a lot of performance tunings, such as:
 - Numerous performance improvements have been made for parallel queries, heavily-concurrent workloads, partitioned tables, logical replication, and vacuuming;
 - B-tree index updates are managed more efficiently, reducing index bloat;
 - VACUUM automatically becomes more aggressive, and skips inessential cleanup, if the database starts to approach a transaction ID wraparound condition;